josephluck/linux-config/README.md

 - `ranger` - CLI file explorer
 - `arandr` - Screen layout editor GUI
+- `maim` - Screenshot tool. `cmd+shift+p` to take a shot, you can select a window or drag with the mouse to select a region.
+Images are stored in `~/Pictures`

 ### Useful (but not included tools)

 - `cronopete` - Backup manager
 - `pulseaudio` - Audio device manager
-- `scrot` - For taking screenshots
 - `playerctl` Control audio from hardware buttons (fn keys)
-- `maim` - Better screenshots tool.
-See `shot.sh` for some helpful scripts

 #### Clean up dependencies